With the rise of online social networks, it’s easy to quantify our connections. Or so you’d think. How many likes? How many followers?

 Naturally, I wanted to reconnect with a lot of people.
 But I also knew I had only so many hours in a day.

 So I added some extra features to the Mimiran CRM system to not only import a batch of contacts and tag them, but also assign a conversation frequency to each tag, and have the system tell me how many calls I need to make each week to keep up certain cadence for people with a certain tag.
 For example, if I have 500 people tagged “Austin”, and I want to have a real conversation with them 3x per year, I need to have 30 conversations per week, on top of whatever else I’m doing.
 Not gonna happen.
+You can also use Call Mode to get much more efficient (and effective) about actually making the calls.

 I was also horrified to learn that I had over 2,000 connections on LinkedIn.
 I knew I had “500+”, as LinkedIn puts it, but in my head I thought it would be something like 589.
 I don’t accept random requests (despite the dozens of spammy “requests to connect” from lead generation companies) and I don’t think I even know this many people, so how did this happen.
 I have over 1,000 numbers in my phone.
 I’m pretty sure I don’t need all of them.
 (I don’t even know who some of them are.)